-Tanzania says virus defeated through prayer, but fears grow
+Tanzania says it has defeated virus through prayer, and those who disagree get arrested

 Three media organizations were fined for “transmission of false and misleading information” about the government’s response, and a newspaper had its online publishing license suspended for publishing a photo that it said showed the president flouting “global social distancing guidelines.”
 Authorities contend the photo was not recent.

-Associated Press writer Cara Anna contributed from Johannesburg.
+Cara Anna contributed from Johannesburg.

 Follow AP coverage of the pandemic at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak.